thirdgen88/ignition-vagrant/README.md

 git clone https://github.com/kcollins-ene/evaluator.git
 ```

+> If you don't have `git` installed, you may get some additional output during this step.  macOS will typically prompt you to install the Xcode developer tools—once completed, you may need to re-run the `git` command above.

 Next, start the environment:

 ```shell
 cd evaluator
 vagrant up
 ```

 ### All

 Following the platform-specific steps above will create and provision an Ubuntu 16.04 development environment with Oracle Java8, MySQL, and Ignition 7.9.1 preinstalled.
 Next, simply launch a web browser against the forwarded port on your local computer: